deanwest1/blue-ocean-gql-demo/README.md

   - Get all posts
   - Get posts by a given user ID
   - Get an individual post by post ID

+Below are just two examples, one for getting all users and one for getting all posts:

 ### Get All Users Example